zhetai/motia/packages/snap/README.md

 ```

 ### `npx motia build`
-Compiles all your steps (Node.js, Python and more) and builds a lock file based on your current project setup which is then used by the Motia ecosystem.
+Compiles all your steps (Node.js, Python and more) and builds a lock file based on your current project setup, which is then used by the Motia ecosystem.

 ``` bash
 motia build